ichnuke/ichnuke/README.md

 ## 👋 Hi, I'm Vishnu
 I'm learning Python for Data Science from the ground up.
-Every day I show up, practice, and document what I learn — publicly.
+Every day I show up, practice, and document what I learn.

 ## What I'm Doing Now
 - Learning Data Science with Python